One of the best parts about being a member of the Pittsburgh Penguins these days — is that chances are, you’ll be playing in the postseason.

 Shaky goaltending and defense have lead to the acquisitions of Murray and Vokoun, while the other three forwards have leadership qualities every team can’t get enough of come playoff time.

 “I’m feeling as good as I’ve felt now as far as energy than I have in a while …this is exciting, this new experience.
 I don’t feel that pressure or have that pressure of being a leader at all.”

 What’s even more impressive about all five guys is that they wanted to come to Pittsburgh.
 Iginla and Morrow were captains with no-trade clauses, and both of them bid farewell to their longtime franchises with ease.

-Excited to join a group that already had bonafide superstars — to which they now possess endless veteran leadership.
+He must be clearly excited to join a group that already had bonafide superstars – to which they now possess endless veteran leadership.

 Leadership that will hopefully carry them deep into the playoffs.

 Murray knows this.
 Past postseason exposure can really help the individual player perhaps greater when it’s later in a series.
 And he certainly has the experience.